A picture of Rob

-I'm a local reporter and data journalist, currently working with the Jacksonville Tributary as a Data Journalism Intern.
+I'm a local reporter and data journalist, now working with the Texas Tribune as an Education Data Developer.

-My work has been published in South Side Weekly, Austin Weekly, the Concord Monitor, MindSite News, The Current, and Streetsblog Chicago.
+My freelance work was published in South Side Weekly, Austin Weekly, the Concord Monitor, MindSite News, The Current, and Streetsblog Chicago.
 I've also fact-checked and documented public meetings for City Bureau, and helped develop a data pipeline of TSA complaints for the Data Liberation Project.
 Previously, I self-published the neighborhood blog Humboldt Park Moon and co-authored a book on the Avondale neighborhood.

 As a freelance reporter I've written about a wide range of topics including mental health systems, government accountability, active transportation, and community history.
 Having prior experience working within a social service nonprofit research center, I'm comfortable with complexity and emphasize the importance of context in presenting data.